nextgis/docs_ng/source/docs_geoservices/source/basemap_tiles.rst

    Basemaps NextGIS Geoservices

 .. note::
-	A personal `API key <https://docs.nextgis.com/docs_geoservices/source/reissue_api_key.html>`_ is required to connect data (by default apikey is in the query string, blurry in the image).
+	A personal `API key <https://docs.nextgis.com/docs_geoservices/source/reissue_api_key.html>`_ is required to add data (by default apikey is in the query string, blurry in the image).

 `Example <https://demo.nextgis.com/resource/5226>`_ of adding a service as a `Basemap <https://docs.nextgis.com/docs_ngcom/source/data_connect.html#basemaps>`_ in NextGIS Web.